Tim77277/WizardUIKit/README.md

 # Usage
-WizardUIKit is writen as a singleton, all its UIs are created when Wizard.UIKit is being called at the first time.
+WizardUIKit is writen as a singleton, all its UIs are created when Wizard.UIKit is called at the first time.
 The reason why I choose to implement in this way is because when a developer changes a property of a Wizard UI, it stores the property value so that he/she doesn't need to reset the property everytime in every viewController.
-However, if you prefer load each UI on demand, you do not need to implement the Wizard.UIKit.
+However, if you prefer to load Wizard UI on demand, you do not need to implement the Wizard.UIKit.
 But you will need to call the class function instead.

 ```swift
 //If you prefert to load everything at once and use them everywhere, everytime in your projrect.